zopyx/archetypes.referencebrowserwidget/src/archetypes/referencebrowserwidget/README.txt

 * startup_directory_method: the name of a method or variable that, if available at the instance, will be used to obtain the path of the startup directory.
+It is also possible to specify a browser view method (using @@some_view notation) in order to support a global method for determining the startup directory based on the current context.
 If present, 'startup_directory' will be ignored.

 * restrict_browsing_to_startup_directory: allows you to restrict the breadcrumbs ('allow_browse' property) to contents inside the